EMMONS DESIGN

 This hands-on experience reemerged in 2017 - 2022: Emmons was employed in two modular manufacturing plants where he oversaw first-hand modular housing manufacturing.
 His architectural designs for standardized modular housing units have been enhanced by Emmons’ foundation in manufacturing.
 And, Emmons’ forward-thinking plans for component and volumetric modular housing manufacturing plants, featuring rapid module fabrication, have been made possible by Emmons’ manufacturing background.

-Emmons’ passion for architecture and planning started at a very early age.
+Emmons’ passion for architecture and planning started at a very early age in Philadephia.
 But his path to architecture was ‘derailed’ by the Crafts Movement of the late 1960s and 1970s, where artisans and designers (and Emmons) sought to design and also make the things they designed.
 Full control of the product was the goal.

 Emmons became a master craftsman in wood, and later a trade union journeyman cabinetmaker in the early 1980s.
 In London, this interest evolved into furniture production, and design for manufacturing efficiencies, to allow his designs to be affordable for more people.
 Prior to going to architecture school, Emmons had his own woodworking business that designed and made some early versions of KD furniture that focused on a kit of parts that were easy to assemble.

 Stuart Emmons was selected to be VP Strategic Development at the modular housing start-up Blokable in 2017, and designed and built prototypes for modular affordable housing.
 In 2022, in partnership with Silver Creek Industries, a leading modular housing manufacturer in Southern California, he worked hands-on in the factory while coordinating with architects, engineers and manufacturers.
+He also designed modular housing factories for a Pennnsylvania based modular building manufacturer.
 Aside from his modular housing projects, Emmons has also researched manufacturing plants across the country in an effort to find the most efficient way to design and build factory-built housing.

 Community

 Homelessness Emmons has had a career-long passion to address homelessness, feeling a pressing responsibility to not leave this issue for the next generation to solve.
 It started in Santa Monica when Emmons designed a shelter for homeless women.
-The residents’ stories shocked him.
-Then on a journey through designing shelters and housing for people without homes throughout his career.
-During the 2016 Portland City Council campaign, Emmons rode his bike across Portland stopping to talk to over a hundred people living outside, to better understand why people were there, and gaining valuable insights into how to end homelessness.
-Emmons now is focusing on housing innovation to get people housed.
+Then on a journey designing shelters and housing for people without homes throughout his career.
+In 2016 Emmons rode his bike across Portland to talk to over a hundred people living outside, gaining valuable insights into how to end homelessness.
+Emmons now focuses on housing innovation to get people housed.

 Preservation Memorial Coliseum was scheduled to be razed in 2009 and replaced by a low cost minor league stadium.
 After a contentious public presentation run by the Mayor and city power brokers, Stuart Emmons and his colleague Brian Libby founded Friends of Memorial Coliseum.
 The building was a mid-century masterwork designed by SOM.
 Through a massive flurry of community education, articles, flyers, testimonies, social media posts, websites, and speaking engagements led by Emmons and Libby, The Portland community learned about why this architectural gem needed to be saved.
 Our strategy worked, the building was saved, and the National Trust for Historic Preservation classified the Coliseum as a ‘National Treasure’ in 2017.
 Memorial Coliseum's renovation was just opened in December 2025.